 A grandparents rights attorney understands the importance of your bond with your grandchildren.
 However, when a relationship ends, you might have a hard time seeing your them.
-Other times, grandparents want to raise their grandchildren, rather than subject them to the Baltimore foster care system.
+Other times, grandparents want to raise their grandchildren, rather than subject them to the Maryland foster care system.
 At James E. Crawford, Jr. & Associates, we can help you protect your grandchildren and your right to see them.

 Grandparents and Child Custody